With the way technology has evolved hand-written letters have, for the most part, been replaced by electronic means.

 Two Ahwatukee Foothills schools made it a point to rekindle the personal nature of writing letters by hand.

-Although it is part of the state-mandated curriculum to teach letter writing, teachers from Summit School of Ahwatukee and Kyrene del Milenio Elementary School wanted to take it a step further.
+Although it is part of the state-mandated curriculum to teach letter writing, teachers from Summit School and Kyrene del Milenio Elementary School wanted to take it a step further.
 Since September, 72 second-grade students, 36 from each school, have been corresponding by mail.

 “I have seen just how excited they have been to receive regular mail from their pen pals,” second-grade teacher Molly Danforth said.
 “They are writing friendly letters to each other.
 In the past we wrote to other people within the school to teach the curriculum, but this year we took it to a whole different level and the kids were really excited about it.”